Isabelgpils/Crafts-Manager-Redux/README.md

 # README

+CONTENTS OF THIS FILE

+##Introduction
-React project that displays materials used for cross stitchingprojects(beads, threads and patterns).
+React project that displays materials used for cross stitchingprojects (beads, threads and patterns).
-The purpose of the app is to allow a stitcher to search, update and view different materials.
+The purpose of the app is to allow a stitcher to search, update and view different craft materials.

-The project is built using Material UI and Materialize CSS for display.
-The images of craft materials are from various craft stores.

-SEARCHING
+##SEARCHING
-Search functions were built using React hooks.
+The search functions were built using React hooks.

-DISPLAY
+##DISPLAY
-The UI was built using Material UI and Materialize CSS for different components.
+The UI was built using Material UI and Materialize CSS.

-IMAGES
--Bead images - BarrelofBeads.com
+##IMAGES
+\*Bead images from [BarrelofBeads.com]

--Metallic thread images - 123Stitch.com
+\*Metallic thread images from [123Stitch.com]

--DMC thread images - dmc.com
+\*DMC thread images from [dmc.com]

--Gloriana thread images - labroderiemapassion.com
+\*Gloriana thread images - [labroderiemapassion.com]

--Dinky Dyes images -123Stitch.com
+\*Dinky Dyes thread images [123Stitch.com]

--Caron thread images - londonthreadcompany.com
+\*Caron thread images from [londonthreadcompany.com]

--Thread Gatherer images - londonthreadcompany.com
+\*Thread Gatherer images from [londonthreadcompany.com]

--Chatelaine pattern images
+\*Chatelaine pattern images
-thumbnails: chatelaine.de,
+**thumbnails: [chatelaine.de]
-progress: personal photographs
+**progress: personal photographs

--Mirabilia/Nora Corbett pattern images
+- Mirabilia/Nora Corbett pattern images
-thumbnails: 123Stitch.com,
+- thumbnails: [123Stitch.com]
-progress images: personal photographs
+- progress images: personal photographs

--Ink Circles pattern images
+- Ink Circles pattern images
-thumbnails: inkcircles.com,
+-       thumbnails: [inkcircles.com]
-progress images: personal photographs
+-       progress images: personal photographs